danielparton/TargetExplorer-querytest/README.md

 Instructions
 ------------

-The query method is to be implemented as query\_db, within flaskapp/views.py
+The query method is to be implemented as `query\_db`, within flaskapp/views.py

 A placeholder method has been set up.